-Whether you’re looking to bring the way you run your retail business into the modern age or you’ve just gotten the startup capital you need to open your first brick and mortar location, there’s some technology that’s absolutely indispensible.
+Whether you’re looking to bring the way you run your retail business into the modern age or you’ve just gotten the startup capital you need to open your first brick and mortar location, there’s some technology that’s absolutely indispensable.
 It can seem quaint to use an old-school “knucklebuster” to run credit cards, but the lack of security and the slow processing time will cause any amusement at the old-timey checkout system wear off before too long.
 What do you really need to keep your small business at the top of its game?

 10 – Cash Drawer